purehyperbole/wsev/README.md

     }

-    // will start a new websocket server on port 9000
+    // will start a new websocket server on port 9000 err := wsev.New(
-    // an event listener will be started for each cpu
-    // as determined by GOMAXPROCS
-    err := wsev.New(
         h,
+        // the number of listener goroutines that will be started
-        //
+        // defaults to GOMAXPROCS
+        wsev.WithListeners(count int),
-        // the deadline that will be set when reading from sockets that have data wsev.WithReadDeadline(time.Millisecond*100),
+        // the deadline that used when reading from sockets that have data wsev.WithReadDeadline(time.Millisecond*100),
         // the deadline that data will be flushed to the underlying connection
         // when the data in the buffer has not exceeded the buffer size